LauraMansier/lauramansier.github.io/Pages/Scientificdesign.md

 {% include snippets/video.html fileurl="./Scientific_design_map/Buff-tailed bumblebee - Farmland Heroes.mp4" %}
 {% include snippets/video.html fileurl="./Scientific_design_map/Barn owl- Farmland Heroes.mp4" %}

 &copy; All rights reserved.
-Reproduction and dissemination of material presented here for research, educational or other non-commercial purposes are authorised without any prior written permission from the copyright holders provided the source is fully acknowledged.
+Reproduction and dissemination of material presented here for research, educational or other non-commercial purposes are authorised with prior written permission from the copyright holders and the source is fully acknowledged.
 Reproduction of material for sale or other commercial purposes is prohibited.